Karate Kommandos: Comic book

-There was also a comic book series published by Star Comics, an imprint of Marvel Comics which produced comic books aimed at young children.
+A comic book based on the series was published by Star Comics, an imprint of Marvel Comics which produced comic books aimed at young children.
 Steve Ditko provided the art.
 The series ran four issues from January through July 1987.

 Issue #1 found Too-Much daydreaming in class about being as great a martial artist as Chuck Norris, even taking down the Super Ninja singlehandedly.
 Without warning, Too-Much's teacher calls on him to give his book report (which he characteristically has not even started) on James Clavell's The Children's Story.
 Then Too-Much, his classmates, and their teacher are taken hostage by the Klaw's ninjas, who demand the Super-cruiser in return for their release.
 The Super-cruiser, which looks like a U-Haul truck, is a new anti-terrorist weapon created by Norris for the government.
 Pepper drives the Super-cruiser to the school, where she and her trusty dog take on the ninjas, while Chuck himself barges into the classroom and knocks out more of the ninjas.
 One of the ninjas tries to shoot Norris, who stops the bullet with a copy of The Children's Story; he then sells Too-Much a bill of goods about what a great book this is, while the police haul the ninjas off to jail.

 Issue #2 has Norris looking into a possible conspiracy to steal the new Banana 7000 prototype by going to a seedy seaside bar and asking too many questions.
 Kimo, Tabe, Pepper and Reed are guarding the newest prototype at a hotel but the Cult of the Klaw get the drop on Pepper, kidnap her and steal it while Kimo and Tabe are taking a break.
 Reed is distracted by Margie, a stranger whose mother is ill and is convinced by The Cult of the Klaw to help steal the computer for money for her mother's operation.
 The Karate Kommandos, now joined by Too Much and Wolf, return to find the hotel empty.
 They change into their battle suits and begin to search for Pepper.
 Meanwhile Pepper is being forced to show The Klaw's ninjas how to use the computer.
 Margie does not want anyone to be hurt so turns on them by making a plan with Pepper to escape.
 The Kommandos arrive at the enemies bungalow and enter politely according to Kimo.
 They take out the ninjas inside but as a last ditch effort, their leader attempts to threaten Pepper but when he enters Pepper's room, Margie takes him out with a vase.
 There was a big reward for anyone who helps apprehend the thieves who were after the computer and Norris believes Margie earned it.
-She is so grateful to be able pay for her mother’s operation she rewards Reed with a kiss.
+She is so grateful to be able pay for her mother's operation she rewards Reed with a kiss.